Service, hiking and adventure in welcoming, wonderful Costa Rica.

 Days 6&7: Hike Cerro Chato and Volunteer at a Wildlife Refuge

-On the weekend, we’ll spend one day attempting our challenge hike up Cerro Chato to a beautiful, serene lake.
+On the weekend, we’ll spend one day hiking the beautiful trails of the Arenal Observatory Lodge where we’ll see hanging bridges, waterfalls and wildlife.
 The next day, we’ll volunteer at a wildlife refuge that works to rehabilitate a number of species.
 Our work will include making toys for the animals and building or painting structures for them to play on.

 Days 8&9: Engage with an Indigenous Community